 The Sahel region has been increasingly impacted by the presence and activities of Islamist armed groups whose influence reaches from the regions bordering Mali to others closer to the capital and toward the east of the country, in the regions bordering Niger.?
 Most of the attacks carried out in the country are attributed to Ansaroul Islam and the Support Group to Islam and Muslims (JNIM).
-Since 2015, more than 285 people were killed in attacks led by those groups.?
-Increased violence in 2019 led to the displacement of over 28,000 people since January, bringing the total of internally displaced to over 75,000.?
+Since January 2018, a least 89 civilians were killed in attacks led by those groups.?
+Increased violence in 2019 led to the displacement of over 92,000 people since January, bringing the total of internally displaced to over 139,000.?
 On 11 January, the State of Emergency declared on 31 December was extended for six months in 14 provinces mainly located in the Boucle du Mouhoun, Nord, Sahel, and Est regions.?

 INFORM measures Burkina Faso’s risk of humanitarian crisis and disaster to be medium, at 5.1/10.
 A lack of coping capacity and vulnerability are all at concerning levels, at 6.1/10 and 5.8/10 respectively.?